KhozmoS/Cambia-Nombres/README.md

 # Cambia-Nombres
-This is a desktop project for changing the name of the files and your PC and organize this.
+This is a desktop project for changing the name of files on your PC and organize this.